-Explanatory Notes, Risks and Important Information Notes See Glossary C
+Explanatory Notes, Risks and Important Information Notes See Glossary of terms for explanations.

 ^ACapital only NAV with debt at par, diluted for treasury and/or subscription shares if applicable.

 ^BDividend yields are based on mid market prices and the estimated dividend(s) payable in respect of the current financial year.
 This will include declared and prospective dividends.
 Source Morningstar